**Updated on February 6th, 2017

-However, when you choose to take your federal student loan and do a Private Loan Consolidation with a private lender, you actually get to lower your interest rate which will save you money.
-Here is the difference:
+However, when you choose to take your federal student loan and do a Private Loan Consolidation with a private lender, you actually lower your interest rate, thus saving you money.

 Direct Loan Consolidation

-• The new Interest rate is the weighted average of all your loans.
-This doesn’t save you any money.
+- The new interest rate is the weighted average of all your loans.
+This doesn’t save you any money at all.